 - However, the film states explicitly that Pink showed no sexual interest in his wife at all, pushing her away when she wanted sex.

-- Dramatic Irony: Pink sings "I have seen the writing on the wall", in "Another Brick in the Wall, Part 3", right before breaking off all contact with the world.
+- Dramatic Irony: Pink sings "I have seen the writing on the wall", in "Another Brick In The Wall, Part III", right before breaking off all contact with the world.
 A huge Analogy Backfire ensues since it doesn't occur to him that the writing on the wall involved the imminent destruction of the Babylonian kingdom and death of its king, who was defenceless against the onslaught.
 The analysis summarises the irony as Pink attempting to make himself look like the prophet Daniel, but instead casting himself as the doomed Belshazzar.
-Furthermore, his complete isolation actually leaves him defenceless against the worms and later transformation into Fascist Pink, more or less hastening the wall's destruction.
+Furthermore, his complete isolation actually leaves him defenseless against the worms and later transformation into Fascist Pink, more or less hastening the wall's destruction.

 - Drop the Hammer: Hammers are a motif in the lyrics ("Let me hammer him today" from "The Trial") and in the animation.

-- Evil Teacher: Pink's old maths teacher.
+- Evil Teacher: Pink's old math teacher.
 Somewhat sympathetic in that his hatred of his students is part of the Vicious Cycle theme of the movie/album.

 - Feathered Fiend: The massive fighter plane-like eagle that appears in the film's "Goodbye Blue Sky" animation.